kyma-project/kyma/docs/compass/08-01-tutorial.md

 ## Steps

+### Set up external Application

-### Compass UI view
+### Compass UI

-1. Log in to the Kyma Console and navigate to the **Compass** UI which opens a new tab with the Compass UI Console view.
-Select a tenant you want to work on.
+1. Log in to the Kyma Console and select the **Compass** tab in the left navigation panel to navigate to the Compass UI.
+Select a tenant you want to work on from the drop-down list on the top navigation panel.
 2. In the **Runtime** tab, click on the Runtime you want to work on and assign it to the `DEFAULT` scenario.
 3. Navigate to the **Application** view and click **Create Application**.
-Assign your application to the `DEFAULT` scenario.
+By default, your Application is assigned to the `DEFAULT` scenario.
 4. Click on your Application name and **Add API** of the HTTP DB Service.
-Choose `None` as credential type.
+In the **Credentials** tab, choose `None` as credential type.
 The **Target URL** is the URL to your Application.
 In case of HTTP DB Service, proceed with the next steps before completing this field.

-### Kyma Console view
+### Kyma Console UI

-Go back to the Kyma Console UI.
+5. Go back to the Kyma Console UI.
 You can see that your Application is registered in the **Applications** view.
-1. Click on your Application name and **Create Binding** to a given Namespace.
+6. Click on your Application name and **Create Binding** to a given Namespace.
-2. In the **Overview** tab of your Namespace, click the **Deploy new resource** button.
+7. In the **Overview** tab of your Namespace, click the **Deploy new resource** button.
 Add the deployment and lambda files.
-3. Go to the **Services** tab, click on the `http-db-service` Application and expose its API.
+8. Go to the **Services** tab, click on the `http-db-service` Application and expose its API.
 You'll get the Target URL that you need in the Compass Console UI.
+Copy the link and navigate to the Compass UI to finish the step of adding API to your Application.
-4. Go to the **Catalog** view.
-Your services are now available.
+9. Back in the Console UI, go to the **Catalog** view.
+Your services are now available under the **Services** tab.
-5. Choose your service and create a ServiceInstance by clicking the **Add once** button.
+10. Choose your service and create a ServiceInstance by clicking the **Add once** button.
-6. Go to the **Lambdas** tab and choose the `call-order-service` lambda.
+11. Go to the **Lambdas** tab and choose the `call-order-service` lambda.
 Click the **Select Function Trigger** button and expose your lambda via HTTPS.
 Untick the **Enable authentication** field.
-7. Create a new Service Binding and bind your lambda to your instance.
-Remember to save the settings in your lambda view.
+12. Scroll down in your lambda view and create a new ServiceBinding to bind your lambda to your instance.
+Remember to save the settings at top of the page.
-8. Go to the **Testing** tab in your lambda view.
+13. Go to the **Testing** tab in your lambda view.
 Click the **Send** button.
 You can see a new order in the **Response** field.

 ### Cleanup